 Swing trading is a type of trading strategy that targets long rallies or long drops.
-Swing trading also known as long-term trading or trend trading.
+Swing trading is also known as long-term trading or trend trading.
 It involves holding a position over several days or weeks.
-By holding the position, traders attempt to capture longer price range in a stock, or forex, or any other financial instrument.
+By holding the position, traders attempt to capture a longer price range in stock, forex, or any other financial instrument.

 Swing trading requires patience and proper capital margin planning.
-Typically performed by stock investors, swing trading can help currencies traders to make huge profits provided they use the sophisticated, yet simple leverage advantages given to Forex traders.
+Typically performed by stock investors, swing trading can help currency traders make huge profits, provided they use the sophisticated yet simple leverage advantages given to Forex traders.

-Swing trading is often confused with reversal trading—but unlike the latter—swing trading does not look for a change in trend; instead it is an action engaged only for a short period of time.
-In the following sections, we discuss the mindset for holding long-term positions and the challenges associated with it, the benefits and risks of holding long-term positions, and why the5ers is the best trading framework for swing traders.
+Swing trading is often confused with reversal trading—but unlike the latter—swing trading does not look for a change in trend; instead, it is actively engaged only for a short period of time.
+In the following sections, we discuss the mindset for holding long-term positions and the challenges associated with it, the benefits and risks of holding long-term positions, and why the5ers is a great trading framework for swing traders.

 However, don’t be too quick to start swing trading.
 You will also need to face and overcome some mental challenges associated with swing trading.
 Compared to swing traders of other equities, there are not enough forex swing traders to exploit the full trend potential.
 Know the reason why?
 Because major forex pairs are more balanced and tend to fluctuate deeper and more frequently.